rowanthorpe/mutex-tools/src/doc/README.md

    be used as a wrapper for an executable which prevents the stdout and stderr from being interlaced.

-and equivalent c libs for including in your own tools.
+and their functionality also in libs for including in your own c source.

 Building & Installation
 -----------------------